 Posted in art from natural objects, garden, Vase on Monday

-Joining in with Cathy for In a Vase on Monday, weekly link with other gardeners around the globe.
+Joining Cathy for her In a Vase on Monday, weekly link with other gardeners around the globe.

 Cee’s Flower of the Day

 Tagged bees, Cee's flower of the yday, English garden, garden, Hot Princess, In a Vase on Monday, long border, poppies, rose

 Welcome to the Monthly Meet-Up Photo Challenge, posted on the first Tuesday each month.
 The theme of WINDOWS is running throughout the year.

 To join in please leave a link to one of your posts which includes a photo of a window.
 The post can be current or archive – sometimes it is fun to look back through your photos and old posts and rediscover them.

 Greenhouse shading creating pattern and atmosphere at Kingston Lacy

 A window lighting the stairwell at Greenway House

 And little Miss M painitng, looking out of my sitting room window a few weeks ago.